hideya/langchain-google-genai-ex/README.md

-# Fix "400 Bad Request" in Gemini + LangChain.js + MCP
+# Fix Gemini "400 Error" with LangChain.js + MCP

-## Drop-in replacement to fix Gemini API schema issues with MCP tools / LangChain.js
+## Drop-in replacement that unblocks MCP tool schemas in Gemini

 This library provides **a drop-in replacement for `@langchain/google-genai` that fixes Gemini's 400 Bad Request errors** when using LangChain.js with MCP servers.